-When people take on challenges, it’s often the result of many seemingly random events.
+When people take on challenges like a thru-hike, it’s often the result of many seemingly random events.
 One after another these events occur, silently weaving themselves together in your subconscious, until they take on a form you recognize.
 And can’t resist.

 In early 2012, Jason was reminiscing about his IAT adventure while on a group run.
 I asked a few questions, and was surprised to learn only about 70 people had thru-hiked the trail to date.
 A little more research at home revealed only three of those 70-some folks were women.
 Just three!

 All of these random events, woven together over the last few years, now formed a message that muscled its way into the forefront of my conscious thoughts.
 Run the Ice Age Trail.
 I loved the idea and knew I was destined to do it.
 Still, I hesitated to set a date.
-It would take 4-5 weeks.
+It would take me four to five weeks.
 Who can afford to leave home and work that long?

 And that’s how I got here.